Practice 03 · Digital Products & Platforms

 Two-sided marketplaces

 Supply and demand surfaces with matching, search, identity, payments, and trust mechanics.
-Built to handle real ambiguity, not happy-path demos.
+Built for real listings and real people, not happy-path demos.

 Booking + reservation platforms

-Calendaring, capacity, real-time availability, payment, and operator-side overrides, for hospitality, services, and event-driven businesses.
+Calendaring, capacity, real-time availability, payment, and operator-side overrides.
+Nothing double-booked, nothing lost between systems.

 Internal tools + admin systems

 The unglamorous interfaces that run the business.
-Designed for speed of use, not first-impression marketing, saving operator hours every week.
+Designed for speed of use, not first-impression marketing, so your team gets hours back every week.

 Customer portals + dashboards

-Authenticated surfaces where customers monitor, configure, and act on their relationship with the company.
+Authenticated surfaces where your customers monitor, configure, and act on their relationship with you.
 Real-time data, audit trails, and access control as first-class concerns.

 Multi-tenant SaaS architectures

-Tenant isolation, billing, role-based access, and the deployment topology that scales from first paying customer to series B without a rewrite.
+Tenant isolation, billing, role-based access, and the deployment topology that carries you from first paying customer to series B without a rewrite.

 Type-safe Next.js + TypeScript stack